conjurer-rich/fast-flow-flywheel/pages/engagements/kickstart-essentials.md

 - Real decisions made with visible rationale
 - Increased confidence in how to move forward

-A sense of momentum—without the overhead of a full transformation
+A sense of momentum,without the overhead of a full transformation

 ## 🎯 Who It’s For